 Results: Patients with a BMI >30 reported minimally greater QuickDASH scores at 1 year follow-up.
 Smokers displayed delayed bone healing and reported lower QuickDASH scores at 3 months but achieved excellent functional and radiographic outcomes at the final follow-up.
 Neither cohort experienced significant complications or poor RUSS scores at 1 year follow-up.
 Obesity or smoking were not linked to any ROM deficits.

 Bring it Home- This study demonstrates that neither obesity or smoking had a significant negative impact on the outcomes of patients who underwent an ORIF for distal radius fractures.
 Smoking appears to delay bone healing, but did not have a significant effect on QuickDASH or RUSS scores at 1 year follow-up.
-These results may be in part due to the exclusive method of volar plate fixation in this study, providing the wound with an envelope of soft tissue to facilitate healing.
+These results may be in part due to the exclusive method of volar plate fixation in this study, providing the wound with an envelope of soft tissue to facilitate healing (distal radius fracture repair with volar plate).

 This study’s strengths include a large cohort size with longitudinal follow-up.
 Data analysis measures were taken to isolate the risk factors of obesity and smoking, making the results reliable for this cohort.
 A limitation of this study is that it relies heavily on the accuracy of patient-reported history.
 QuickDASH scores can be negatively influenced if the patient is experiencing other upper extremity injuries.
 RUSS scores were a way to obtain subjective data on the healing of the fractures, being the only scoring system available to quantify the amount of healing in distal radius fractures, despite it not being an officially validated measure.